apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/restriction.md

 - implement `RestrictionProvider` interface exposing your custom restriction(s).
 - make the provider implementation an OSGi service and make it available to the Oak repository.

+Please make sure to consider the following recommendations when implementing a custom `RestrictionProvider`:
+- restrictions are part of the overall permission evaluation and thus may heavily impact overall read/write performance
+- the hashCode generation of the base implementation (`RestrictionImpl.hashCode`) relies on `PropertyStateValue.hashCode`, which includes the internal String representation, which is not optimal for binaries (see also [OAK-5784])

 ##### Examples

 ###### Example RestrictionProvider